tekntrash/POD/install.md

-# Installation Instructions for Jetson-based YOLOv10 Environment
+# Installation Instructions for a Nvidia Jetson AGX Orin running Ubuntu 22

 These steps help set up an environment compatible with NVIDIA Jetson and YOLOv10.